British Robotics Scale-Up Fund

 Dominic is supported by two others: Alex Pejacsevich and Dr Eric Warner.
 Alex acts as investment manager and is primarily responsible for deal sourcing and portfolio management within the SEIS funds.
 Additionally, he has legal training that should enable him to assist companies with any legal or governance issues.
 In contrast, Dr Warner will focus more on business development, particularly within the EIS portfolio.

-The team also has access to three independent venture partners who have significant technical and industry experience.
+The team also has access to four independent venture partners who have significant technical and industry experience.
 They will help with sourcing deals as well as assisting and mentoring portfolio companies.

 Watch a video interview with Dominic Keen of High Growth Robotics: